CuriousDev165/DrinkStock/README.md

 # DrinkStock
 This is a simple mobile-oriented app designed to facilitate counting drinks to refill at the front of the building to ensure that drinks remain available for customers and employees.
+*This repository is for viewing purposes only.
+Please do not fork or submit pull requests.*

 ## Formatting Rules
 ### XAML